syncfusion-content/predictive-analytics-docs/predictive-analytics/Modifying-Data.md

 ![](Modifying-Data_images/img3.png)

-_Boxplot of Log Transformed Islands Data_
+Boxplot of Log Transformed Islands Data
+{:.caption}

 The boxplot of transformed values in the above figure has only a few outliers.
 It is also much better suited for analysis than the distribution of raw scores in Figure 21 or even the trimmed distribution in Figure 22.